The Truth About Doberman’s Nails: Misconceptions and Finding Balance

 Realities:

-Dremels can be less stressful for dogs once they get used to the noise and vibration.
+• Dremels can be less stressful for dogs once they get used to the noise and vibration.
+If your Doberman is still a puppy, we recommend to slowly introduce them to a Dremel.
+It may take a lot of patience, but you will thank yourself in the long-run.

-They are excellent for smoothing edges and gradually shortening the nails, making them ideal for dogs with thin or brittle nails.
+• They are excellent for smoothing edges and gradually shortening the nails, making them also ideal for dogs with thin or brittle nails.

 Which Tool to Use and When:

-Dremel: Ideal for smoothing edges and maintaining nail length after clipping.
+• Dremel: As discussed, they’re ideal for smoothing edges and maintaining nail length after clipping.
 They are also great for dogs who are sensitive to the pressure of clippers.

 Finding the Right Balance